edwinnglabs/karpiu/README.md

 [![pages](https://github.com/edwinnglabs/karpiu/actions/workflows/pages.yaml/badge.svg?branch=main)](https://github.com/edwinnglabs/karpiu/actions/workflows/pages.yaml)
 # Karpiu

 **Karpiu** is a package designed for Marketing Mix Modeling (MMM) by calling [Orbit](https://github.com/uber/orbit) from the backend.
-Karpiu is still in its beta version.
-Please use it at your own risk.
+Karpiu is still in beta, please use it at your own risk.

 # Tutorials & Documentation

-For usage, users can refer to this [documentation](https://edwinng.com/karpiu/).
+For usage, please refer to this [documentation](https://edwinng.com/karpiu/).

 # Installation

-To access the development version, please follow the below instructions or simply use `make install-dev` after cloning the repository.
-The package only supports`orbit>=1.1.4` which requires `cmdstanpy`.
+To access the development version, please follow the instructions below or use `make install-dev` after cloning the repository.
+This package only supports `orbit>=1.1.4` which requires `cmdstanpy`.

 ```bash
 $ git clone https://github.com/edwinnglabs/karpiu.git